Mosk0ng/qbxvm/README.md

 ## Why do this?

-fork to learn something about emulator, it will not be applied to business environment and large projects.
+To learn something about emulator, it will not be applied to business environment and large projects.